 We already know that a metaphor, simply speaking, is saying one thing is another.
 And we know a simile is saying one thing is like another.
 An allegory is “speaking otherwise than one seems to speak,” in the words of the Oxford English Dictionary.
 In simple terms that is “saying one thing, but meaning another.”
 A symbol is “something that stands for, represents, or denotes something else,” as the same dictionary tells us.

-Knowing all this, we are now prepared to take a look at the two verses Shirane uses as his examples of metaphor in hokku:
+Knowing all this, we are now prepared to take a look at two verses:

 Shiragiku no me ni tatete miru chiri mo nashi